 In 2014, in order to foster relationships with countries and strength extensive geopolitical and economic ties between the countries of the South-East Asian region, the “Act East Policy” replaced the “Look East Policy”.
 It is essentially a diplomatic effort to strengthen cultural, strategic, and economic ties through continuous engagements with the Asian Pacific region on various levels.

 This Act East Policy entails intensive and ongoing engagement between the South-East Asia region on regional, bilateral, and multilateral levels in the areas of connectivity, trade, culture, defense, and people-to-people contact.

 The policy has aided in promoting collaboration on a number of projects, including the Kaladan Multimodal Project and the Trilateral Highway project.

-Those who are attempting the IAS Exam will find this information on relations between neighboring countries to be of immense help.
+Those who are attempting the UPSC exam will find this information on relations between neighboring countries to be of immense help.

 - What does India’s Act East policy stand for?

 - The Primary Aim of Act East policy

 - Benefits of Act East Policy to India